 Human eggs are one of the only species of eggs that can mature in-vitro, or in culture outside the body.
 By allowing the aspirated eggs to "spend" time in the incubator, some of the eggs that were not yet mature can mature in-vitro and undergo ICSI and achieve successful fertilization and normal embryo development.
-If the eggs are prepared for ICSI immediately after transvaginal aspiration, there is an increased chance that some will still be immature and not be able to be used, decreasing the available number of eggs that can became fertilized and produce embryos.
+If the eggs are prepared for ICSI immediately after transvaginal aspiration, there is an increased chance that some will still be immature and not be able to be used, decreasing the available number of eggs that can become fertilized and produce embryos.

-The injecting micropipette with a sperm inside has entered the cytoplasm or center of the egg and is ready to be injected into the egg.
+The injecting micropipette with sperm inside has entered the cytoplasm or center of the egg and is ready to be injected into the egg.

 Embryologist performing ICSI at Arizona Center for Fertility Studies